Usage & Examples

 | Edit checkout pages | That's frontend work — HTML/CSS/JS.
 Not API territory. |

 | Touch other WordPress data | The MCP server only talks to FluentCart endpoints.
-It can't read your blog posts, other plugins, or WordPress users. |
+It can't read your blog posts, other plugins, or WordPress users directly. |

 A Note About Money